 The minimum projected peak-to-peak insulation distance shall include the thickness tolerance of the laminate core and the maximum roughness of copper surface treatment.

-Projected peak-to-peak insulation distance is specified in Figure 3-1 of IPC-4101.
+Projected peak-to-peak insulation distance is shown in Figure 3-4 and specified in Figure 3-1 of IPC-4101.

 ECSS-Q-ST-70-12_1200386